 Understand what the listing agent is not telling you is they just don’t know it, so they don’t need to share it.
 So “buyer beware” can be a good mantra.
 Ensure you have the right representation you require to miss the land mines of home buying along the way.
 Make sure you have an agent who truly represents your interests and protects them well and especially understands flood zones!

 Have a better idea now on what the listing agent will not tell you now?

 Ginny Lacey Gorman is known as a RI coastal real estate agent specializing in oceanfront and waterfront homes in Rhode Island.
 Known affectionately as the RI realtor in the sparkly red shoes…guiding buyers and sellers home every step of the way with the concierge service they deserve.
-Find Ginny at RiHouseHunt.com and on Google+ as well as other social media channels.
+Find Ginny at RiHouseHunt.com as well as other social media channels.

 Tip #23: It’s Never too Early to get Pre-Qualified

 Inlanta Mortgage, Mortgage Banker in Madison, Wisconsin.
 Bragging rights: In over 700 Google+ circles and 5,300 +1s on their Google+ page.

 Talk to your lender early.
 Don’t wait until you find a house you’re interested in, because in most cases the house finds you first.
 Sit down with a Loan Officer, give him your employment history and salary, all asset information, and thoroughly review your credit report and understand your credit score.
 WHY?
 Income, down payment and debt determine loan size & term; assets, down payment, and credit score can influence mortgage program; credit score determines your interest rate and term.